payoyo5150/Thinkpad-L530-Hackintosh/README.md

 # Creating a MacOS installer

 Use the method you prefer to get macOS.
 Once you have a MacOS install USB stick, mount its EFI, wipe it and replace the files with mine.
-If you prepare your EFI on MacOS, use ESP mounter to do so.
+If you prepare your EFI on MacOS, use ESP mounter or Clover Configurator to do so.

 ESP Mounter pro (to mount the EFI partition) : https://www.olarila.com/topic/4975-esp-mounter-pro-v19/